davidgohel/officer/README.md

 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 The officer package lets R users manipulate Word (`.docx`) and PowerPoint (`*.pptx`) documents.
-In short, one can add images, tables and text into documents from R.
+In short, one can add images, tables and text into documents from R. An initial document can be provided, contents, styles and properties of the original document will then be available.

 *This package is close to ReporteRs as it produces Word and PowerPoint files but it is faster, do not require `rJava` (but `xml2`) and has less functions that will make it easier to maintain.*